 Why Did You Switch From Propane to Induction Cooking- The first and most obvious reason is we are now cooking with a new energy source, and not dependent on propane refills where ever we go.
 We have greatly increased our range of time between ports.
 Also we have much less waste heat in the galley because the induction cooking is just so efficient.
 I also think Propane is one of the most dangerous things on the boat.
 It is a heavier than air flammable gas.
 We have had three distinct failures on Delos that left us unable to cook (a failed solenoid, a bad regulator, and a broken hose to the stove) .
 The broken stove actually led to a gas leak inside the boat and a flare up in the galley, so I am quite happy not to have this worry anymore.

 What about fire and safety concerns with Lithium Batteries?
 We decided to go with Lithium Phosphate batteries, which are a much more forgiving and stable battery chemistry.
 This is not the same chemistry used in mobile phones, laptops, and most electric vehicles!
-Make sure to do your research and choose your batteries wisely.
+Make sure to do your research and choose your batteries wisely, for example look around at marine batteries.
 A battery management system can further decrease any potential dangers, see below!

 I heard Lithium cells are very picky about charging voltages and can overheat?
 Lithium cells are more picky about their voltages, so it is important to configure your charging system to the battery specs, in our case this means limiting the “bulk” charge to 14.4V .
 You can also damage the cells by getting the voltage too low, pulling too much current, or too high and too low temps.
 A good battery management system (BMS) will help you to avoid these conditions.